 Open the thawed pastry sheet onto a lightly floured surface and roll it out until it reaches 12″ in length.

-Spoon the spinach mixture into a 3 inch mound down the center.
+Spoon the spinach mixture into a 3 inch mound down the center of the dough.

 Carefully place the pork on top of the spinach before folding the dough.
 Fold the ends first, then wrap and tuck around the tenderloin.

-Carefully move the tenderloin into the prepared baking sheet so the spinach mixture is sitting on top, and the sealed ends are on the bottom.
+Carefully move the tenderloin into the prepared baking sheet and place seam-side up so the spinach mixture is sitting on top, and the sealed ends are on the bottom.
 Use a knife to make a few slices on top of the pastry sheet for a steam vent.

-Brush the egg wash over the dough and bake in the oven for 35-40 minutes, or until the internal temperature reaches 145F, according to a meat thermometer.
-You do not want to skip the egg wash as it gives a nice golden crust!
+Brush top of dough with the egg wash over the dough and bake in the oven for 35-40 minutes, or until the internal temperature reaches 145F, according to a meat thermometer.
+You do not want to skip the egg wash as it gives a deep golden brown crust!